cloud-borne/tech-learning-hub/content/cheatsheets/aws/security.md

   * Used for ```Encrypt/Decrypt```, or ```Sign/Verify``` operations
   * ```Public``` key is **downloadable**; ```Private``` key remains **protected**.
   * Anything encrypted with a ```public``` key can only be decrypted by the corresponding ```private``` key.
+  * 🧠Use cases:
-  * 🧠Use case: encryption outside of AWS by users who can’t call the KMS API
+    * Encryption outside of AWS by users who can’t call the KMS API
+    * Public distribution of software packages (say ```Docker```) where end users needs to verify the authenticity.

 {{% callout note %}}